3. Summary of material accounting policies

 Initial direct costs incurred in negotiating and arranging an operating lease are added to the carrying amount of the leased asset and recognised over the lease term on the same basis as rental income.

-j.
+i.
 Inventories

-packing material held for use in the production of finished products are not written down below cost except in cases where material prices have declined and it is estimated that the cost of the finished products will exceed their net realisable value.
+All inventories except stores, spares, consumables, semi¬ finished goods and packaging material, are valued at lower of cost and net realisable value.
+Stores, spares and consumables, semi-finished goods and packing material held for use in the production of finished products are not written down below cost except in cases where material prices have declined and it is estimated that the cost of the finished products will exceed their net realisable value.
 Costs for all categories of inventories have been ascertained using weighted average cost method.

 Cost of inventories comprises of the following:

-• Raw material, stock-in-trade, semifinished goods, packaging materials and stores, spares and consumables: Cost includes purchase price, import duties and other taxes excluding taxes those are subsequently recoverable from the concerned authorities, freight inwards and other expenditure incurred in bringing such inventories to their present location and condition.
+• Raw material, stock-in-trade, semi-finished goods, packaging materials and stores, spares and consumables: Cost includes purchase price, import duties and other taxes excluding taxes those are subsequently recoverable from the concerned authorities, freight inwards and other expenditure incurred in bringing such inventories to their present location and condition.

-• Finished goods and work in progress: Cost comprises cost of direct material, direct labour and appropriate proportion of variable and fixed overhead expenditure, the latter being allocated on the basis of normal operating capacity, but excluding borrowing costs.
+• Finished goods and work in progress: Cost comprises cost of direct material, direct labour and appropriate proportion of variable and fixed overhead expenditure, the latter being allocated

 Net realisable value is the estimated selling price in the ordinary course of business, less estimated costs of completion and the estimated costs necessary to make the sale.

-k.
+j.
 Impairment of assets

 The Company assesses, at each reporting date, whether there is an indication that an asset may be impaired.
-If any indication exists, or when annual impairment testing for an asset is required, the company estimates the asset's recoverable amount.
-An asset's recoverable amount is the higher of an asset's or cashgenerating unit's (CGU) fair value less costs of disposal and its value in use.
+If any indication exists, or when annual impairment testing for an asset is required, the company estimates the asset’s recoverable amount.
+An asset’s recoverable amount is the higher of an asset’s or cash-generating unit’s (CGU) fair value less costs of disposal and its value in use.
 Recoverable amount is determined for an individual asset, unless the asset does not generate cash inflows that are largely independent of those from other assets or groups of assets.
 Value in use is based on the estimated future cash flows, discounted to their present value using a pre-tax discount rate that reflects current market assessments of the time value of money and the risks specific to the asset or CGU.

 When the carrying amount of an asset or CGU exceeds its recoverable amount, the asset is considered impaired and is written down to its recoverable amount.
 Impairment losses of continuing operations, including impairment on inventories, are recognised in the standalone statement of profit and loss.